 I mean, why hire an outside expert when you have a bunch of experts at your clinic already?!

 Put the task and responsibility in their hands because the challenge will help deepen their sense of PURPOSE and MEANING.
+And don't take forever to take action!

 8) Make it about employees first